iterate/iterateconf/README.md

 # TODO

-* Text-wrap on all break points
+* Listen to break point events, and toggle Swipe
 * Handle routing on initial load
 * Better parsing of program
+* Update program